erdem-ozcan/erdem-ozcan/README.md

 - 🔭 &nbsp; Currently working on Mobile Testing
 - 🌱 &nbsp; Currently learning and practicing API
 - 💬 &nbsp; Ask me about Automation Testing
-- 🏠 &nbsp; Live in Turkey
+- 🏠 &nbsp; Living in Turkey
 - 🥅 &nbsp; 2023 Goals: Get more experience in Testing